On thin local sets of the Gaussian free field: Introduction

-It is somewhat more challenging to prove (2)$_d$, i.e. to construct well-chosen ``fairly small'' local sets and to prove that they are not thin, and this is arguably the main contribution of the present paper.
+It is somewhat more challenging to prove \hyperlink{2d}{(2)$_d$}, i.e. to construct well-chosen ``fairly small'' local sets and to prove that they are not thin.
+This is arguably the main contribution of the present paper.
 It is worthwhile noticing that in two-dimensions, it is possible to use the nested version of the Miller-Sheffield GFF-CLE$_4$ coupling to construct such a small yet non-thin local set \cite{ALS}, but when $d \ge 3$ other ideas are needed.
 Our strategy consists in relating a particular exploration of the GFF with a branching Brownian motion.
 This idea is reminiscent of the one that was for instance used in the two-dimensional case in \cite{Bol-Er-Deu} to study the maximum of the discrete GFF.
 The constructed set may also be interpreted as a local set approximation of perfect thick points (in the sense of \cite{Hu-Mi-Pe}, Section 3.2).
+Note that the main difficulty of this part is that the sets we study need to remain thin.

-The structure of the paper is the following: we first very briefly recall some basic properties of the continuous GFF, its local sets and we give a possible definition of thin local sets.
-Then, we use this definition to construct examples of local sets that prove the statements (2)$_d$.
-Thereafter, we prove the statements (1)$_d$ and conclude with some comments about the definitions of think local sets.
+The structure of the paper is the following: first, we briefly recall some fundamental properties of the continuous GFF and its local sets.
+Then, we construct examples of local sets that prove the statements \hyperlink{2d}{(2)$_d$}.
+After that, we prove the statements \hyperlink{1d}{(1)$_d$} and conclude with some comments about the definitions of thin local sets.